-Practice Areas: Antitrust & Competition, Class Certification, Corporate Governance, Entertainment & Media, Healthcare, Intellectual Property, Pharmaceuticals, Public Policy, Sports, Telecommunications, Transportation
+Practice Areas: Antitrust & Competition, Class Certification, Healthcare, High Technology, Intellectual Property, Securities & Financial Markets, Damages, Corporate Governance, Entertainment & Media, Pharmaceuticals, Public Policy, Sports, Telecommunications, Transportation

 He has published many articles in economics and law journals on various antitrust issues, including predation, access to bottleneck facilities, vertical integration, as well as overlap between intellectual property rights and competition policy.
 He is a frequent lecturer on antitrust policy in the U.S. and abroad.

 Professor Ordover has acted as a consultant to the Department of Justice, Federal Trade Commission, State Attorneys General, as well as corporations and law firms in the United States, Australia, New Zealand, South Africa, Poland, and Hong Kong.
 Some of his more recent private clients include US Airlines, Yahoo!, IBM, Oracle, Rio Tinto, Peabody Coal, Northwest Airlines, Carnival Cruise Lines, United Technologies, Hewlett Packard, AT&T, Exxon/Mobil, American Electric Power, Barnes and Noble, American Express, NASDAQ, Comcast, numerous movie studios and recording companies, various airlines, and divisions of Tyco.
 He was an expert witness in several important class certification matters including Allied Orthopedic Appliances v.
 Tyco Health Group, In re Hydrogen Peroxide; and Rodney v.
 Northwest Airlines.

 Professor Ordover has been voted “The Economist of the Year, 2010” in the poll organized by the Global Competition Review.
 Additionally, he was named “Competition Economist of the Year” by Who's Who Legal in 2015 and 2016.